SirLancevrotVI/rock_paper_scissors_telegram_bot/README.md

 # Rock Paper Scissors Telegram Bot
 A simple telegram bot for singleplayer rock paper scissors game made with python.
-It use pytelegrambotapi and random module.
+It uses pytelegrambotapi and random module.